-April 15 is the Super Bowl of taxes, a date the very mention of which can always be depended upon to raise the resting heart rate of any American accountant or post office employee.
+The 2019 tax deadline is April 15 (for most people).
+It’s the Super Bowl of taxes and mentioning it will probably raise the resting heart rate of any American accountant or post office employee.
+April 15 falls on a Monday in 2019.
 It’s the official due date for individuals to file their tax returns as well as pay any taxes due for the year.
 (Tax returns must either be postmarked or e-filed by tax day.)

 For those among you who don’t feel like counting with your fingers, six months from April 15 is October 15.